best-low-cost-web-hosting/best-low-cost-web-hosting/README.md

 # Best low Cost Web Hosting

-Cheap web hosting can offer a variety of features at a lower price than more expensive hosting services: With this type of hosting, you’ll share server resources with other people, and the performance is as good as more expensive hosts.
-Plus, when you’re getting started with your first website, cheap web hosting makes sense as it keeps your costs down.
+"[best low cost web hosting](https://github.com/best-low-cost-web-hosting)" can offer a variety of features at a lower price than more expensive hosting services: With this type of hosting, you’ll share server resources with other people, and the performance is as good as more expensive hosts.
+Plus, when you’re getting started with your first website, "[best low cost web hosting](https://github.com/best-low-cost-web-hosting)" makes sense as it keeps your costs down.
 You can upgrade to managed WordPress hosting or another premium hosting solution in the future if you skip the cheaper option.

 ## Top Cheap Web hosting options